Waters of the United States (WOTUS)

 The current pre-2015 interpretation defines jurisdictional waters of the U.S. as:

-This continuous redefining of WOTUS has led to confusion amongst developers regarding what permits apply to their project site.
+This confusion over what water resources are protected has led to frustration amongst developers regarding what permits apply to their project site.
 Discussion for an updated definition of jurisdictional waters of the U.S. began in 2021 and has increased in necessity as developments from the Infrastructure Bill are on the horizon.
 A final rule will be established for WOTUS, providing a concrete definition of these waters.
 The Biden Administration held forums during 2021 to base the new rule for defining WOTUS off of expert research and public comments.

 Free Permitting Checklist